cronitorio/cronitor-php/README.md

 ![Test](https://github.com/cronitorio/cronitor-php/workflows/Test/badge.svg)

-[Cronitor](https://cronitor.io/) provides dead simple monitoring for cron jobs, daemons, queue workers, websites, APIs, and anything else that can send or receive an HTTP request.
-The Cronitor PHP library provides convenient access to the Cronitor API from applications written in PHP.
+[Cronitor](https://cronitor.io/) provides end-to-end monitoring for background jobs, websites, APIs, and anything else that can send or receive an HTTP request.
+This library provides convenient access to the Cronitor API from applications written in PHP.
 See our [API docs](https://cronitor.io/docs/api) for detailed references on configuring monitors and sending telemetry pings.

 In this guide: